Emanuele98/VOI_BLE_comms/A-CTU/README.md

 ### **Hardware utility (ptu_hw.c)**

   - The hardware module takes care of I2C measurements;
+  - Two output pins are responsible for switching the pad on/off in full/low power mode;
   - Also, one pin will continuously detect the output of the FPGA for Foreign Object Detection (FOD).

 ## **Non-volatile storage (NVS)**